bootcamp-f17/ipam-frontend-vue/docs/ipv4.md

 * Notes: A note section for making shorthand notes about subnets.

 * View Equipment Button: A button that, when clicked, will show all hosts on the selected subnet.

+### Per-Subnet

+These should be viewable on a per-subnet basis:

+* Name: Device (host) name.

+* Type: Host type (Printer, Switch, PC, other, etc).

+* Hostname: ??

+* Room Number: Room number that host is physically located in.

+* IP Address: Full IP Address of the host.

+* MAC: MAC Address of the host (device specific).

+* MAB: (true / false) ??

+* Driver: Driver name for host (if host is printer).

+* Share name: Network name for host (if host is printer).